kkrings/crspectra/README.rst

 Getting started
 ---------------

-A measured cosmic-ray energy spectrum can be requested via:
+The measured cosmic-ray energy spectra can be requested via:

 .. code:: python

    import crspectra

    with crspectra.connect() as database:
+      for experiment in database:
-      spectrum = database.request("Auger")
+         spectrum = database[experiment]

 A structured *NumPy* array is returned containing the requested cosmic-ray data.
 The fields are ``energy``, ``flux``, statistical ``stat`` and